kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 A more familiar orchestration system may be docker-compose, which also does the same tasks; starting and stopping, networking and health monitoring.
 What makes Kubernetes special is the robust feature set for automating all of it.

+Read this comic to get a fast introduction <https://cloud.google.com/kubernetes-engine/kubernetes-comic/>.
+You may want to revisit the comic after this part!

-We can get started with a lightweight Kubernetes distribution.
+We will get started with a lightweight Kubernetes distribution.
 [K3s - 5 less than K8s](https://k3s.io/), offers us an actual Kubernetes cluster that we can run in containers using [k3d](https://github.com/rancher/k3d).

 ### Kubernetes cluster with k3d ###